hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/report/en/esummary.md

 ### Monitoring and reporting

 Efficiencies in data exchange and reporting would be realized immediately by defining a standard reporting format.
 This in turn would make it easier for regional administrations to communicate priorities to other stakeholders.
 Which would facilitate monitoring strategies and help define reduction targets.
+The following measures could be put in place to achieve this:

 > Develop a network of associations that are responsible for sampling and reporting of the results.